ComradeYellowCitrusFruit/probable-eureka/README.md

 # probable-eureka
-Generates dumb game ideas, said ideas are probably gibberish, but what does that matter?
+Generates dumb game ideas, said ideas are probably all non-sense, but what does that matter?